- Was instrumental to the creation of Hamas in 1987

 - Calls for genocide against the Jews

-Born in 1945 to a Palestinian father and an Egyptian mother, Mahmoud al-Zahar graduated with a medical degree from Cairo University at age 26.
+Born in October 1945 to a Palestinian father and an Egyptian mother, Mahmoud al-Zahar graduated with a medical degree from Cairo University at age 26.
 Five years later he earned a master’s degree in general surgery from Ain Shams University in Cairo.
-He then became an advisor to the Palestinian Health Minister, helped create the Palestinian Medical Society, and was a primary founder of the Islamic University in Gaza in 1978.
+He then became an adviser to the Palestinian Health Minister, helped create the Palestinian Medical Society, and was a primary founder of the Islamic University in Gaza in 1978.

 Al-Zahar was instrumental to the creation of Hamas in 1987 and has remained a senior official and spokesman for the organization ever since.
-While he currently resides in Hamas’s “political-wing,” prior to that al-Zahar helped plan terror attacks with the group’s “armed-wing,” the Izz ad-Din al-Qassam Brigades.
+While he currently resides in Hamas’s “political wing,” prior to that al-Zahar helped plan terror attacks with the group’s “armed-wing,” the Izz ad-Din al-Qassam Brigades.

-That same year, Al-Zahar delivered a eulogy at the funeral of Hamas’s first female suicide bomber, promising: “She is not going to be the last because the march of resistance will continue until the Islamic flag is raised, not only over the minarets of Jerusalem, but over the whole universe.”
+In 2005 as well, Al-Zahar delivered a eulogy at the funeral of Hamas’s first female suicide bomber, promising: “She is not going to be the last because the march of resistance will continue until the Islamic flag is raised, not only over the minarets of Jerusalem, but over the whole universe.”

-In 2005 al-Zahar made it clear that nothing less than the total and permanent destruction of Israel would satisfy him or his organization: “Neither the liberation of the Gaza Strip nor the liberation of the West Bank or even Jerusalem will suffice us.
+Also in 2005, al-Zahar made it clear that nothing less than the total and permanent destruction of Israel would satisfy him or his organization: “Neither the liberation of the Gaza Strip nor the liberation of the West Bank or even Jerusalem will suffice us.
 Hamas will pursue the armed struggle until the liberation of all our lands.
 We don’t recognize the state of Israel or its right to hold onto one inch of Palestine.
 Palestine is an Islamic land belonging to all the Muslims.”